 Figure 14 shows that this model also fails to replicate the westward movement of population.
 This is not surprising as, unlike the model of Section 3, this alternative model also lacks the relationship between farm hinterland size and productivity growth.
-Figure 14 confirms that absent this relationship, cities do not start to develop and attract a substantial Figure 13: Population distribution: DNR (match total U.S. population) versus data
+Figure 14 confirms that absent this relationship, cities do not start to develop and attract a substantial fraction of U.S. population to the West.
+Figure 13: Population distribution: DNR (match total U.S. population) versus data